Famous Companies Traded as Penny Stocks

 Of course, this was at a time when the entire business was at risk of folding, but for those gutsy investors who believed in the company, their rewards have been a four-year rise towards $25 per share, in 2013.
 Today, PIR trades around $13.50, which values the corporation at $1.2 billion.

 Sirius XM (SIRI) satellite radio is a penny stock even now, with the price range in the last 52 weeks hitting a high of $4.04, and a low of $3.14.
 We're not shy about giving opinions on this company - even before their merger with XM Radio we disliked their business model very much.
 Years later, we changed our tune, and their improved operations allowed us to be fans of the company and their prospects.

 Xerox (XRX) was one of those companies which slid into penny stock territory as their business faded.
 Similar fates awaited a few others you may recognize, such as Radio Shack (RSHCQ) and Eastman Kodak (EKDKQ), among others.

-Note: The "Q" as the fifth letter of their ticker symbol means they are bankrupt, and the "Q" shares eventually get canceled and are worth nothing.
+The "Q" as the fifth letter of a ticker symbol means that the company went bankrupt.
+"Q" shares are eventually canceled and worth nothing.